 This suite of services helps people experience improved family relationships, increased social connection and more consistent symptom management after early psychosis.
 Many case managers also refer clients to services needed to address other issues like underlying medical or mental health problems.

 The extent to which CSC improves a person’s quality of life is related to how quickly they start receiving care.
 The interconnected services of CSC provide support that can allow an individual to respond to changes in their condition quickly, helping prevent rehospitalization and other potential consequences of symptom recurrence.

 Family and group therapy provides some of the same interventions as individual therapy in a group context that facilitates learning and peer support.

 In family therapy, families can learn how to change patterns of communication or behavior that can increase stress and worsen outcomes for people with psychotic disorders.
 Family members can gain insight into how their loved one feels and learn how to support one another.

 In group therapy, clients can connect with one another in ways that reduce shame and feelings of isolation, as well as learn effective ways to cope and manage symptoms from their peers.
-Group therapy is commonly incorporated into integrated interventions for psychosis-like CSC.

-Treatment for Psychosis and Co-Occurring Conditions
+Treating Psychotic Disorders and Co-Occurring Conditions

 Since psychotic disorders manifest in complex ways, many interventions used for them already incorporate multiple treatment modalities.
 This makes it easier to address co-occurring conditions.